jimthedev/esbox/README.md

 To see available flags, run `esbox --help`.

-## Automatic compilation
+## Automatic Babel compilation

-esbox automatically compiles your script with Babel before running it.
-It uses the [stage-0 preset](http://babeljs.io/docs/plugins/preset-stage-0/) plus whatever plugins are needed to get your Node version up to speed with ES2015.

-That means you can use any syntax Babel can handle, including async functions.
+esbox uses Babel's preset for [stage-0](http://babeljs.io/docs/plugins/preset-stage-0/) features, so you can use almost any proposed syntax on the ECMAScript roadmap, including `async/await`.

 ---